 I had attempted meal planning several times over the years, but it never stuck.
 It takes time and effort - two things I didn't always have.
 Since I work full-time now, I need to be very intentional to make good decisions.
 Meal planning is one of those good decisions.

 I've been meal planning three years now, and though I've yet to really perfect it, I would say I'm getting there.
 There is such a satisfaction I find in it that I've never known before!
 This may come across quite strong for a topic such as meal planning, but I don't know how else to express myself right now!

 Meal planning helps me with so many things.
 I'll let you see for yourself:

-Because I'm only making two trips a month to the store, I'm spending less!
+Because I'm making less trips a month to the store, I'm spending less!
 How?
 Well besides gas money, if I go to the store to pick up one thing, my eye might catch something else that I end up buying.
-My quick stop ends up costing more than intended, and that adds up over time.
+My quick stop ends up costing much more than intended, and that adds up over time.
 In the same way, if I forget something, I'm more likely to have to pay a visit to a convenience store where prices are much higher.
 This is also why I bring a shopping list with me, and why I leave my husband at home :)

 Related: How I Meal Plan

 As much as I love cooking, I do not feel like doing it every day of the week.
 I am a busy teacher and the last thing I want to do after a long day at school is to be in the kitchen the whole evening.
 I like to prepare freezer meals that can be put into the crock pot or in the oven on days I know I will be busy or unmotivated (or not even home for dinner!).
 I include these in my meals plans!
 They are also great in a pinch when life throws the occasional curve ball.
 Because it’s life.
 Of course curve balls will be thrown!